 Check below links to get more information

-Some of very common UK visa refusal reasons:
+Some of the most common UK visa refusal reasons:

-Actual UK Visa refusal Note: (taken from a rejected dependant visa in May '08):
+Actual UK visa refusal decision letter (taken from a rejected dependant visa in May '08):

 "You have not given reasonable evidence that suitable accommodation has been provided for you by your sponsor.
 So, I am not satisfied that this meets the requirements of the Housing Act 1985 and that there will be enough room for you and any dependent.

 You have not provided enough evidence to show your sponsor owns or rents property in which you plan to live, or that mortgage or rent payments are being made.

 Without this, I am not satisfied that the accommodation is secure, or that you can live in the accommodation without using public funds.
 You have not provided any payslips or satisfactory evidence of regular expenditure demonstrating that your sponsor is able to support you.
 I am not satisfied that you or your sponsor will be able to support you in the UK without working or using public funds".